 Apple AirPods Pro 2 specs and features

-Regarding features, most of what has been leaked or reported involves the AirPods 3.
-Very little has been divulged about the AirPods Pro 2, but the odds are high that these buds share many of the same features as its speculated counterparts.
+Very little else has been divulged about the AirPods Pro 2, but the odds are high that these buds share many of the same features as its speculated counterparts.

-You can expect many iOS 14 goodies to come part of the package as well like automatic switching, Dolby Atmos support, and spatial audio that will create a theater-like experience for listeners.
+You can also expect many goodies originally introduced by iOS 14, like automatic switching, Dolby Atmos support, and spatial audio that will create a theater-like experience for listeners.
 Another feature to keep on your radar is Headphones Accommodation for frequency adjustments and sound amplification, along with Hearing Health, which provides updates to users on whether they’re listening to music too loudly.

 Furthermore, you will probably see a slight boost in sound quality; LeaksApplePro believes this will come in the form of “a bit better” noise cancellation.
 It’s possible that Apple performs minor tweaks to the adaptive EQ.
 Add the Ear Tip Fit Test to the list as well, one of the newer features introduced on the AirPods Pro that to determine the best fit for optimized sound.

 While the AirPods Pro 2 wouldn’t boast anywhere near the driver size of the AirPods Max (40mm), Apple could be working its magic to give these next-gen AirPods their own custom acoustic design that enriches audio.
 It’s possible that Apple performs minor tweaks to the adaptive EQ as well.